Back to glossary

 Personalization

-Semantic analysis allows AI systems to tailor responses based on the user’s previous in
+Semantic analysis allows AI systems to tailor responses based on the user’s previous interactions, creating a more personalized experience that encourages engagement and strengthens customer connections.

 Improved search relevance